liuwenp/DeformHG/README.md

-# S2DHGC
+# DeformHG
-code for the paper : Deformable Hypergraph Convolution Neural Network: A Novel Graph Neural Network for Semi-Supervised Hyperspectral Image Classification in a Teacher-Student Architecture
+code for the paper : DeformHG: Teacher-Guided Deformable Hypergraph Convolution for Semi-Supervised Hyperspectral Image Classification